deepudilip90/spark-take-home/README.md

 Following are my comments regarding each of the questions
 1. How many total messages are being sent everyday  - For each calendar date, the total messages sent are calculated
 2. Are there any users that did not receive any messages - Yes, user_id 4 has not received any messages
-3. How many active subscriptsion do we have today - 3.
+3. How many active subscriptions do we have today - 3.
 The assumption I have made is the subscription status should be 'active' and the subscription end_date should be in the future.
 It is seen that one of the subscription associated with user_id 3 does not satifsy the second condition - it has an end date in 2022-03-03 but is still shown as active.
 This is considered as a wrong / noisy data and hence excluded
 4. Are there users sending messages without an active subscription?  - Yes, user_id 6 did not have a subscription at any point, yet was seen to be sending messages
 5. Did you identified any inaccurate/noisy record that somehow could prejudice the data analyses?
 How to monitor it (SQL query)?:
 With respect to question 5, there is an instance of inaccurate data which is mentioned in point 3. (subscription associated with user_id 3 having an end date in the past, but status showing as 'Active').
-This is considered an anomlous condition
+This is considered an anomalous condition

 ## Monitoring views
 Data observability monitoring is an important aspect of creating robust pipelines.
 One of the anomalies is already explained in point 5 above.
 Another exapmle of anomaly is point 4, which is not exactly a problem with quality, but is still an anomaly.